 AI is the Real Deal, But It Needs to Get Personal

 As data volumes surge and analytic engines become more mature, technology has finally caught up with the hype: AI is open for business.
-Companies like Apple, Google and IBM are making huge investments in AI, and the rise of chatbots in marketing and customer service strategies have put AI center stage.
+Companies like Apple, Google and IBM are making huge investments in AI, and the rise of chatbots in marketing and member service strategies have put AI center stage.

-But as marketers look to cash in on the proverbial AI “cash cow,” they need to consider whether the technology is helping deliver the customer experiences they want.
-As I referenced above, companies are amassing so much data (on customers, products, IT systems, etc.) that data scientists and analysts can no longer analyze it in an effective and timely fashion.
+But as marketers look to cash in on the proverbial AI “cash cow,” they need to consider whether the technology is helping deliver the member experiences they want.
+As I referenced above, companies are amassing so much data (on members, products, IT systems, etc.) that data scientists and analysts can no longer analyze it in an effective and timely fashion.
 Companies need to take immediate business action on their data, and the best, most efficient way to do that is with machines.

 Citizen Data Scientists Make Their Mark

 As machines and AI technology automate data science processes, we’ll see a shift in the way data scientists operate and use data.
 Traditionally, data modelling was confined to data scientists who had to manually analyze massive amounts of data.
 This will change in 2017.

 Machines and technologies like natural language processing can analyze data so quickly—in real-time—it will free up time for data scientists to be creative, gain a greater level of accuracy, and focus on new analytics technologies and more complex forms of modeling and learning.
 As a result, any user within an organization will be able to perform analytic tasks that would previously have required the expertise of a highly skilled data scientist.
 This is the rise of the citizen data scientist.

 This trend will empower data scientists within their organization while allowing marketers, C-level execs, HR, etc., to become more involved with and understand the power of data.

 Millennial Expectations Will Shape the Credit Union Memeber Experience